shaddockh/AtomicPlayground/simple_blueprint_test/README.md

         }
     };
 ```
+**Note:** Star, Aspect, and Position are all JSComponents.
+Aspect instantiates a native Static2D component and configures it.

 In addition to being able to spawn an entity from a blueprint, blueprints can also inherit from each other.
 This allows you to define some base parameters in say a **base_weapon** template and then
 fine tune additional parameters with child blueprints.
 Use the **inherits** key to define the relationship.
 Any blueprint properties that are not overridden in a child blueprint will still be available.